Canon 60D vs Sony A7S II

 Review summary: Canon 60D vs Sony A7S II

 So how do things add up?
-Which of the two cameras – the Canon 60D or the Sony A7S II – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 60D better than the Sony A7S II or vice versa?
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 60D: